Convergence Analysis of Mean Shift: Conclusion and Future Work

 The convergence theorems of the MS algorithm, including ours for $C^1$ subanalytic kernels and the existing ones for the Epanechnikov kernel and analytic kernels, are also effective for the iteratively reweighted least squares algorithm, commonly used for various versions of robust M-type location estimation and regression \cite{huber1981robust, yamasaki2020kernel}.
 Moreover, these results can be applied to several generalized MS algorithms.
 The conditional MS algorithm, which is a representative estimation method for nonparametric modal regression \cite{hyndman1996estimating, einbeck2006modelling, chen2016nonparametric, sasaki2016modal}, can be regarded as a weighted version of the conventional MS algorithm with the weights determined by the values of the independent variable part of the data.
 The convergence theorems can be generalized to the weighted version of the MS algorithm derived for the weighted objective function, $\frac{1}{n h^d}\sum_{i=1}^n w_i K(\frac{\bx-\bx_i}{h})$ with constant weights $\{w_i\in(0,\infty)\}_{i\in[n]}$.
 Other instances of the generalized MS algorithms include an MS variant derived for the KDE $\frac{1}{n}\sum_{i=1}^n\frac{1}{h_i^d}K(\frac{\bx-\bx_i}{h_i})$ with datapoint-wise bandwidths $\{h_i\in(0,\infty)\}_{i\in[n]}$ \cite{comaniciu2001variable, LiHuWu2007}, and the over-relaxation of the MS algorithm, $\by_{t+1}=\by_t+\zeta\bm{m}(\by_t)$ with a constant $\zeta\in(0,2)$ \cite{yamasaki2019ms}.
 Even under these generalizations, a guarantee of the convergence to a critical point and a convergence rate evaluation still hold as well.

 The subspace constrained MS algorithm \cite{ozertem2011locally, ghassabeh2013some}, another MS variant, is a method for estimating principal curves and principal surfaces as ridges of the KDE \cite{hastie1989principal, sasaki2017estimating}.
 It iterates an update rule that is expected to converge to a point on a ridge of the KDE instead of its critical point.
-The convergence property of the subspace constrained MS algorithm would be related to that of the MS algorithm but is still open, and analysis with the {\L}ojasiewicz property might be useful for it.
+The convergence property of that algorithm would be related to that of the MS algorithm but is still open, and analysis with the {\L}ojasiewicz property might be useful for it.